RaheelHashmi/My_Projects/CS50P_mini_projects/Problem_Set_0/Tip_Calculator/README.md

 main()
 ```

-Well, we’ve written <em>most</em> of a tip calculator for you.
+Well, we’ve written *most* of a tip calculator for you.
 Unfortunately, we didn’t have time to implement two functions:

   * `dollars_to_float`, which should accept a `str` as input (formatted as `$##.##`, wherein each `#` is a decimal digit), remove the leading `$`, and return the amount as a `float`.
 For instance, given `$50.00` as input, it should return `50.0`.